 Directions:

-In a saucepan, combine fresh cranberries, sugar, and orange juice.
-Bring to a boil over medium heat, stirring until the sugar dissolves.
-Cook until the cranberries burst and the sauce thickens, about 10-15 minutes.
-Remove from heat and let cool before serving.
+In a saucepan mix the cranberries, sugar and orange juice.
+Heat over medium heat, stir until sugar melts.
+Cook till the berries pop and the sauce thickens, about 10-15 minutes.
+Take off heat and let cool before serving.

-Advice: For variations, consider adding spices like cinnamon or nutmeg for an extra flavor boost.
+Advice: Try adding cinnamon or nutmeg for extra flavor.

 Cranberry and Brie Bites